 It will come as no surprise that there are no fathers in Dolan’s cinematic world, but a proliferation of mothers.
 Maxime’s mother is harsh and resentful, her son’s efforts to keep her clean are not appreciated.
 Matthias’ mother is loving to them both.
 With no male role-models the young men are figuring it out on their own.

 As the countdown to Maxime’s departure gets closer, the friction intensifies, leading to an abrupt finale.
 As the credits rolled I wanted to shout at the projectionist to find the missing reel!
 Debate will rage about the last shot.

 Eight films in, it’s impossible not to compare Dolan against his impressive oeuvre.
 For me, Matthias & Maxime doesn’t work quite as well as say Tom on the Farm or Mommy.
 Spiritually it has more in line with It’s Only the End of the World.
-After the critical lashings he received for The Life & Death of John F Donovan, Dolan has returned to his roots with a fresh outlook.
+After the critical lashings he received for The Death and Life of John F Donovanan, Dolan has returned to his roots with a fresh outlook.
 The aforementioned piano scene feels as if Dolan is screaming at the critics (like his character Francis screamed at Nicholas at the end of Heartbeats).
 He tried playing what Hollywood wanted and they ignored him, so now he’s back playing music for himself.

 By Chad Armstrong